kodiua/angular-styleguide-es6/README.md

 ### Getters
 ###### [Style [Y022](#style-y022)]

-  - When using a module, avoid using a variable and instead use chaining with the getter syntax.
+  - When using a module, avoid unnecessarily using variables and instead use chaining with the getter syntax.

   *Why?*: This produces more readable code and avoids variable collisions or leaks.